 12. Sample what’s in season.

-• Offerings vary by season, but if you make it during Ranier Cherry season in June you will be ruined for life (in a good way)
+• Offerings vary by season, but if you make it during Ranier Cherry season in June you will be ruined for life (in the best possible way)

-• Don’t miss winter’s offering of Apple Cider.
+• Don’t miss winter’s offering of Apple Cider citrus, and spices.

 13. Try an almond croissant and latte at Le Panier, Pike Place’s famous french bakery